 For some women whose cancer is found later in the pregnancy, it may be possible to have a lumpectomy during pregnancy and then wait until after the baby is born to get radiation therapy.
 But this treatment approach has not been well-studied.
 Waiting too long to start radiation can increase the chance of the cancer coming back.

-Hormone therapy: Hormone therapy is often used as adjuvant treatment after surgery or as treatment for advanced breast cancer in women with hormone receptor-positive (ER-positive or PR-positive) breast cancer.
+Hormone therapy: Hormone therapy is often used as treatment after surgery or as treatment for advanced breast cancer in women with hormone receptor-positive (estrogen or progesterone) breast cancer.
 Hormone therapy drugs used for breast cancer include tamoxifen, anastrozole, letrozole, and exemestane.

-Hormone therapy should not be used during pregnancy because it can affect the baby.
+Hormone therapy should not be given during pregnancy because it can affect the baby.
 It should be delayed until after the woman has given birth.

-Targeted therapy: Drugs that target HER2, such as trastuzumab (Herceptin), pertuzumab (Perjeta), ado-trastuzumab emtansine (Kadcyla) and lapatinib (Tykerb), are an important part of the treatment of HER2-positive breast cancers.
-In women who aren’t pregnant, trastuzumab is used as a part of adjuvant treatment after surgery, pertuzumab can be used with trastuzumab before surgery, and all of these drugs can be useful in treating advanced cancer.
-But based on animal studies and reports of women who were treated during pregnancy, none of these drugs are considered safe for the baby if taken during pregnancy.
+Targeted therapy: Drugs that target HER2, such as trastuzumab (Herceptin), pertuzumab (Perjeta), ado-trastuzumab emtansine (Kadcyla) and lapatinib (Tykerb), are important in treating HER2-positive breast cancers.
+In women who aren’t pregnant, trastuzumab is used as a part of treatment after surgery, pertuzumab can be used with trastuzumab before surgery, and all of these drugs can be useful in treating advanced cancer.
+But based on studies of women who were treated during pregnancy, none of these drugs are considered safe for the baby if taken during pregnancy.

-Everolimus (Afinitor) and palbociclib (Ibrance) are also targeted drugs that can be used along with hormone therapy to treat advanced breast cancer.
-Again, these drugs are not thought to be safe to use during pregnancy.
+Everolimus (Afinitor) and palbociclib (Ibrance) are also targeted drugs that can be used with hormone therapy to treat advanced breast cancer.
+Again, these and other targeted drugs are thought to be unsafe to use during pregnancy.

 If breast surgery is planned, stopping breastfeeding will help reduce blood flow to the breasts and make them smaller.
 This can help with the operation.
-It also helps reduce the risk of infection in the breast and can help avoid having breast milk collect in biopsy or surgery areas.
+It also helps reduce the risk of infection in the breast and can help avoid breast milk collecting in biopsy or surgery areas.

 If you have questions, such as when it might be safe to start breastfeeding, talk with your health care team.
 If you plan to start breastfeeding after you’ve stopped for a while, plan ahead.
-You may need extra help from breastfeeding experts.
+Breastfeeding (lactation) experts can give you extra help if you need it.

 Pregnancy can make it harder to find, diagnose, and treat breast cancer.
-Most studies have found that the outcomes among pregnant and non-pregnant women with breast cancer are about the same for cancers found at the same stage, but not all studies agree.
+Most studies have found that the outcomes among pregnant and non-pregnant women with breast cancer are about the same for cancers found at the same stage.

 Some doctors believe that ending the pregnancy may help slow the course of more advanced breast cancers, and they may recommend that for some women with advanced breast cancer.
 It’s hard to do research in this area, and good, unbiased studies don’t exist.
-Ending the pregnancy makes treatment simpler, but older studies that looked at pregnant women did not find that ending the pregnancy improves a woman’s overall survival or cancer outcome.
-Of note, there were some flaws that could have biased the outcomes of these studies.
-For example, the women who had more advanced disease were more likely to end their pregnancies.
-It’s hard to know if outcomes would be different with more modern treatments.
+Ending the pregnancy makes treatment simpler, but so far no evidence shows that ending the pregnancy improves a woman’s overall survival or cancer outcome.

 Studies have not shown that the treatment delays that are sometimes needed during pregnancy have an effect on breast cancer outcome, either.
 But this, too, has proven to be a difficult area to study.
 Finally, there are no reports showing that breast cancer itself can harm the baby.